FM171/HTB-write-ups/docs/CandyVault.md

 ## Impact

-Authentication bypass: Attackers can log in without valid credentials.
+An authentication bypass allows attackers to log in without valid credentials.
+This directly violates the security principle of confidentiality, as unauthorized users can view sensitive or confidential information.
+This makes it a high-severity security issue requiring immediate remediation.

 ## Likelihood:
 Low probability, high severity — requires file access to identify, but easily exploitable once discovered.